> Places to visit in Shephelah > Tour to Ramla

-Ramla is a city in central Israel, about 14 miles east of Tel-Aviv.
-It has a fascinating mixed population of Jews, Christian and Muslims, unique historical landmarks, and a colorful local market.
+Ramla is a city in central Israel, about 14 miles east of Tel Aviv.
+It has a fascinating mixed population of Jews, Christians, and Muslims, unique historical landmarks, and a colorful local market.

 History of Ramla

-Ramla was founded in 716 CE, and it was the first Muslim-built city in the Holy Land.
-Established in sandy terrain, Chaliph Suleiman Abd el-Malek titled it “Ramla”, a derivative of “Ramal” (sand, in Arabic).
-The city is located on the important road system from Jaffa to Jerusalem, as well as the main coastal highway that connected Cairo and Damascus.
-Ramla flourished in the following centuries, forming an urban center with its neighboring city Lod.
-To this day Ramla is a regional center, as well as a tour attraction, especially among the Israelis.
+Chaliph Suleiman Abd el-Malek established Ramla in 716 CE, and titled it “Ramla,” a derivative of “Ramal” (sand, in Arabic).
+The city is on the vital road system from Jaffa to Jerusalem and the main coastal highway connecting Cairo and Damascus.
+Ramla flourished in the following centuries, forming an urban center with its neighboring city, Lod.
+To this day, Ramla is a regional center and a tourist attraction, especially among the Israelis.

 Touring Ramla

-Today, Ramla is home for about 100,000 residents, most of which are Jews.
+Today, Ramla is home to about 100,000 residents, most of whom are Jews.
 Its main attractions are:

 Ramla’s Market – Adjacent to Ramla’s main mosque is the city’s colorful fruits and vegetables market.
-Stretching over 500 meters, the market also offers cheap clothing imports, and exciting local street food.
+Stretching over 500 meters, the market offers cheap clothing imports and exciting local street food.

-The Franciscan monastery – 500 meters north of the Grand Mosque and along the medieval road from Jaffa to Jerusalem, is Ramla’s main Catholic church.
-Named after Joseph of Arimathea and Nicodemus, the church was first built in the 15th century.
-Its interior bears a Renaissance period painting of the Deposition of Christ by Joseph and Nicodemus.
-The Monastery’s guest house was once a popular place of rest.
-Mark Twain and Napoleon Bonaperte are some of the figures who stayed here.
+Ramla’s Central Catholic Church – Ramla’s main Catholic church is the Franciscan monastery.
+It is 500 meters north of the Grand Mosque and along the medieval road from Jaffa to Jerusalem.
+The church was built in the 15th century and named after Joseph of Arimathea and Nicodemus.
+Its interior bears a Renaissance painting of the Deposition of Christ by Joseph and Nicodemus.
+The Monastery’s is also known for its guest house.
+Mark Twain and Napoleon Bonaparte are some figures who stayed in it.

-ramla pool of archesThe “White Tower” – Standing high above the city center, the “white tower” was built in the Mamluk period.
-It was both a watch tower, and a Minaret , a place for call to Muslim prayers.
-Around it the remains of the early Muslim Mosque can still be seen, as well as well preserved remains of water reservoirs.
-111 steps lead to its top, which offers a grand view of the city and much of the coastal plain.
+ramla pool of archesThe “White Tower” – Standing high above the city center, the Mamluks erected the.
+It was both a watch tower and a Minaret, a place for calls to Muslim prayers.
+One hundred eleven steps lead to its top, which offers a grand view of the city and much of the coastal plain.
+Around it, the remains of the early Muslim Mosque and well-preserved remains of water reservoirs can still be seen.

 “Pool of Arches” – At the city’s northern end lies another set of underground water reservoirs.
-These reservoirs are still filled with water and are specious enough to sail in it in a small gondola.
+These reservoirs are still water-filled and spacious enough to sail in a small gondola.

 Contact us to inquire more about a private tour to Ramla: